eighttrigrams/cljc-webstacks/README.md

 Apart from that, I took the approach of `fullstack-clj` a step further insofar as now authorization also gets done over the now single endpoint.

-## fullstack-cljc-defn-over-http

-The same as fullstack-clj, but this time using [defn-over-http](https://github.com/eighttrigrams/defn-over-http) to mediate the communication between frontend and backend.
-Here it handles authorization as well as resource queries.

 ## reagent-react18-mount

 ### Stack